-In this review, we summarized how CXCR4 and ACKR3 signaling can be influenced by their expression levels, localization, and interacting proteins (cross-talk and oligomerization) (a summary can be found in Tables 1 and 2).
-All of these aspects have important consequences, especially when a GPCR is being targeted for drug development.
+In this review, we summarised how CXCR4 and ACKR3 signalling can be influenced by their expression levels, localisation and also interacting proteins (crosstalk and oligomerisation) (a summary can be found in Table 1 and Table 2).
+All these aspects have important consequences, especially when a GPCR is being targeted for drug development.

-Many of the examples discussed in this review investigated CXCR4 and ACKR3 location and signaling in immortalized cell lines using an expression of reporter/recombinant proteins that was often much higher than endogenous expression levels.
-It is evident that these studies explain several crucial biologic outcomes that are governed by CXCR4 and ACKR3.
-However, it is worth noting that overexpression of receptors and/or downstream effectors might bias the receptor and downstream signaling behavior.
-Chabre et al. (2009) proposed, for example, a hypothesis for the apparent negative cooperativity between two receptors in ligand binding experiments: overexpression of receptors might lead to an insufficient amount of G proteins available for the receptor, causing receptor heterogeneity; some receptors would be coupled to a G protein, while others would not.
+Many of the examples discussed in this review investigated CXCR4 and ACKR3 location and signalling in immortalised cell lines, using an expression of reporter/recombinant proteins, often much higher than endogenous expression levels.
+It is evident that these studies explain several crucial biological outcomes that are governed by CXCR4 and ACKR3.
+However, it is worth noting that overexpression of receptors and/or downstream effectors might bias the receptor and downstream signalling behaviour.
+Chabre et al. proposed, for example, a hypothesis for the apparent negative cooperativity between two receptors in ligand binding experiments: Overexpression of receptors might lead to an insufficient amount of G proteins available for the receptor, causing receptor heterogeneity: some receptors would be coupled to a G protein, while others would not.
 These two states might present different affinities for the ligand and hence create an artificial negative cooperativity (Chabre et al., 2009).
-In addition to this, interaction partners can modulate the signaling properties of a receptor.
-Moreover, the cellular content (i.e., types and amounts of effector proteins that a receptor can activate) can also greatly influence the biologic outcomes of a specific receptor or receptor oligomer activation.
-Signaling pathways associated with the activation of CXCR4 and ACKR3 are vast.
+In addition to this, interaction partners can modulate the signalling properties of a receptor.
+Moreover, the cellular content (i.e. types and amounts of effector proteins that a receptor can activate) can also greatly influence the biological outcomes of a specific receptor or receptor oligomer activation.
+Signalling pathways associated to the activation of CXCR4 and ACKR3 are vast.
 However, balance and dynamics of these pathways can be different in each tissue type.
-Thus, choice of a cell type while studying CXCR4 and ACKR3 oligomerization/ signaling is crucial, and there is a need for studies in a more endogenous or disease-related context.
+Thus, choice of a cell type while studying CXCR4 and ACKR3 oligomerisation/signalling is crucial, and there is a need for studies in a more endogenous, or disease-related context.

 In various cell types, receptors can be found in different cellular compartments.
-Spatial and temporal aspects of chemokine receptor signaling may vary, depending on the receptor location in different cell and tissue types.
-The location of CXCR4 and ACKR3 can result in the activation of different signaling pathways.
-In targeting such receptors, such as in
+Spatial and temporal aspects of chemokine receptor signalling may vary, depending on the receptor location in different cell and tissue types.
+The location of CXCR4 and ACKR3 can result in the activation of different signalling pathways.
+In targeting such receptors, for example in cancer, knowing the cellular location of the receptor is relevant - for instance, CXCR4 can localise and signal at the nuclear membrane of metastatic cells (Wang et al., 2009).